SarahMDal/6540-database-project/Documentation.md

 #### A description of the columns:

-Number of Active Genres: The number of music genres that are present in the database.
+`Number of Active Genres`: The number of music genres that are present in the database.

 ### Columns: